Unsure if you qualify based on these criteria? Here are some common questions about land requirements:

 Why do some conservation easements not work with carbon projects?

 Depending on the details and restrictions (especially if management/harvesting are forbidden) created by the conservation easement, a property may be disqualified from hosting a carbon project.
 This is because it must be demonstrated that project implementation enriches the property’s carbon stocks more than what would be expected under the status quo.

 If a property already has a conservation easement in place which limits/forbids management or harvesting, then implementing a carbon project would not enrich the property’s carbon stocks more than the easement already in place.
 There may be some flexibility if the easement was put in place under a year from the start date of the carbon project.

 If a property already has a conservation easement in place which allows management and harvesting, most likely there won’t be a problem implementing a project.

 Please note that this is not always the case, but it often is.
 If you are unsure, submit an application anyway and provide a copy of the easement.
 The Membership Advisor assigned to your case can determine your eligibility further.

 Can I place a conservation easement on my property after I have started a forest carbon project?

 Yes, you can place a conservation easement on your property after project commencement.
 We can help facilitate this process during project development.

 Our land is federally recognized tribal land.
 Does this make it ineligible for a carbon project through Forest Carbon Works?

-Tribal land is eligible for participation in Forest Carbon Works, although it does require a limited waiver of sovereign immunity which must include a consent to suit by ARB in California state courts.
+Tribal land is eligible for participation in Forest Carbon Works, although it may require a limited waiver of sovereign immunity.
 Tribal lands are defined as the following: land that is owned by, or subject to, an ownership or possessory interest of the Tribe; land that is “Indian lands” of the Tribe, as defined by 25 U.S.C. §81(a)(1); or land owned by any person, entity, or Tribe, within the external borders of such Indian lands.
-More information can be found here.